tmolteno/barber/README.md

     Barber: It will remove your fringe in a jiffy.

     options:
-    -h, --help     show this help message and exit --ms MS        The source measurement set. (default: None) --field FIELD  Use this FIELD_ID from the measurement set. (default: 0) --debug        Display debugging information (default: False)
+        -h, --help     show this help message and exit --ms MS        The source measurement set. (default: None) --field FIELD  Use this FIELD_ID from the measurement set. (default: 0) --pol POL      Specify the polarization (-1 means all) (default: None) --version      Display the current version (default: False) --debug        Display debugging information (default: False)
-    --version      Display the current version (default: False)

 ## Typical Output